 By special arrangement, we visit the former garage of the Isokon building in Lawn Road which has been converted into a small gallery devoted to the colourful history of these flats whose tenants included Walter Gropius and Marcel Breuer, as well as Agatha Christie and a significant number of Communist spies.
 The Mall Studios were home to what Herbert Read described as a ‘gentle nest of artists’, among them Barbara Hepworth and Ben Nicholson.
 For a brief but significant spell, Piet Mondrian lived just around the corner.

 Lecturer, writer and curator specialising in 20th-century art.
 She studied at the Hebrew University of Jerusalem before graduating in English Literature and History of Art from UCL, and with an MA in Art History from the Courtauld.
 She has lectured for the National Gallery, Tate, Royal Academy, Courtauld, Sotheby’s and Birkbeck College.
-Her latest book, Art & the Second World War (2013), is published by Lund Humphries in association with Princeton University Press.
+She is contributing editor of Insiders/Outsiders: Refugees from Nazi Europe and their Contribution to British Visual Culture (Lund Humphries, 2019), which accompanies the year-long nationwide Insiders/Outsiders Festival, she initiated in 2019.

 10.00am at Hampstead Underground Station.